-A campus-wide referendum held at Harper College later determined that the student trustee be elected by a popular vote of the student body each spring and that the Student Senate be responsible for overseeing all election procedures.
+A campus-wide referendum held at Harper College later determined that the student trustee be elected by a popular vote of the student body each spring.
+The Student Activities office is responsible for conducting the elections, with input from an election committee.

 To qualify as a student trustee, a candidate must be a registered Harper student (nine or more credit hours) during both the fall and spring semesters; reside within Harper District 512; and not have previously served as a student trustee.
 He or she must also assume the rights and responsibilities of a duly-elected board member except that he/she may not vote.
 The student trustee:

-- 1. is allowed to make and second motions, - 2. is admitted to all sessions of the Board, - 3. receives the same materials that elected or appointed Board members are given, - 4. is permitted to discuss all topics of the Board.
+- I. is allowed to make and second motions, - 2. is admitted to all sessions of the Board, - 3. receives the same materials that elected or appointed Board members are given, - 4. is permitted to discuss all topics of the Board.